Manage your release

 If you haven't yet installed release management, do that here.
 You need to install the Release Management Server and Client.
 (Release Management is currently only supported with an on-premises Team Foundation Server.)

 Open the release management client.
 View the guide and checklist that is provided to help you to set up your release process.
+First add users, set up groups and control access.

 The following steps guide you through the essential parts of the release process.